-If you are new to the art of making tamales, this is a great place to start.
+If you are new to the art of making tamales, you may wonder how to get started.
 First you need to make sure you have all of the ingredients and tools and then you can learn how to wrap and steam them.
-They are delicious any time of year, but since we tend to make them in huge batches, they are primarily made during the winter holidays.
+They are delicious any time of year, but since people tend to make them in huge batches, they are primarily made during the winter holidays.
 Making a batch of tamales is a great excuse to gather in the kitchen with friends and family for a day of cooking.

-Making tamales is not difficult, but it is a very time consuming process.
-It can take a whole day to prepare a large batch of tamales.
-To save time you can prepare the dough and fillings on one day and wrap and steam them on the next.
+Making tamales is not difficult, but it is a very time-consuming process.
+It can take a whole day to prepare a large batch of tamales from start to finish, so clear your calendar if that is your plan.
+Different steps take time.
+These include making the masa (dough) and making the filling, which often includes cooked meat and/or vegetables, and then steaming the tamales.
+A further step is to package them for freezing for future enjoyment.
+To break up the task, you can prepare the dough and fillings on one day and wrap and steam them on the next.

-They will keep well in the refrigerator for a few days or you can freeze them for up to 3 months in an airtight container.
+Unless you have a very large gathering, it's likely that you plan to store some of your tamales to enjoy later.
+They will keep well in the refrigerator for a few days or you can freeze them for up to three months in an airtight container

 Traditionally, a tamale is served plain, as is.
 Just pull off the corn husk and enjoy.
 Or you can place them on a plate and top them with a sauce.
 For example, green chile sauce for pork or chicken, or a red chile sauce for beef.
 Sometimes tamales are served in the corn husks, and sometimes they are opened and removed for you.